Nutcracker2012/Evaluate-news-nlp/README.md

 It would probably be good to first get your basic project setup and functioning.
 Follow the steps from the course up to Lesson 4 but don't add Service Workers just yet.
 We won't need the service workers during development and having extra caches floating around just means there's more potential for confusion.
 So, fork this repo and begin your project setup.

 ### Step1: Install npm
-`cd` into your new folder and run:
+`cd` into the project folder and run:
 - `npm install`

 ### Step 2: install webpack